 Clearly, the groom will choose his groomsmen, but he also needs to make sure to invite them, keep them on track for suit fittings, and notify them of all details about wedding activities and schedules.
 He can ask his best man to help coordinate, but it's definitely on him to make sure things are checked off when it comes to his half of the bridal party.

 In addition to providing a list of the friends and family he wants at the wedding, the groom is responsible for finding out who his parents would like to invite (with correct salutations and addresses).
-He should also track down all of his own friends' addresses that the bride wouldn't have in her own phone book.
+He should also track down all of his own friends' addresses that their partner wouldn't have the contact information for.

-Any family drama on his side should be dealt with by the groom (before wedding stress gets the best of everyone!).
-If his sisters cause issues regarding the bridesmaids' dresses or his mother is driving the bride crazy, the groom should be the one to have a one-on-one with whoever is causing stress and solve the problem.
+Any family drama on his side should be dealt with by the groom (before wedding stress gets the best of everyone).
+If his sisters cause issues regarding the bridesmaids' dresses or his mother is driving his partner crazy, the groom should be the one to have a one-on-one with whoever is causing stress and solve the problem.